How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 I love the Galapagos tortoises.

 I’m a member of AAA.
-San Diego Zoo and San Diego Zoo Safari Park offer a 10% discount for AAA members when you show your membership card at a ticket booth window or through the app (tickets can take up to 24 hours to arrive).
-AAA Members may purchase up to six tickets with this deal.
+San Diego Zoo and San Diego Zoo Safari Park offer a 10% discount for AAA members when you show your membership card at a ticket booth window.

 Pros: It’s nice to get value out of your membership.

-12. Military Ticket Discounts and Free Tickets
+12. Military Discounts & Free Admission

 The San Diego Zoo and San Diego Zoo Safari Park offer special military discounts and even free tickets that can be used year-round.